Saint-logo3.png

 Understand the landscape

-To better understand the situation, I began my research around how current companies in the clothing market thrive in the e-commerce business and how it affects their customers.
+To better understand the situation, I researched how current companies in the clothing market succeed in e-commerce and their effects on customers.

 Research goal